An In-depth Interview with Mike Keenan, TAL Global’s Managing Director, Retail Loss Prevention.

 With more than 35 years’ experience and innovation in Retail Loss Prevention (LP), Mike Keenan is acutely aware of the challenges and opportunities that this field presents to both retailers and TAL Global.
 “Retail, and therefore Retail LP, is present in many environments,” he says.
 “I feel that this is a market we can provide a full TAL Global experience to, starting with Retail LP, but offering a full spectrum of additional services and expertise that will control losses and keep employees safe.”

-We took the opportunity to sit down with Mike Keenan, TAL Global’s Managing Director for Retail Loss Prevention, for an in-depth interview about his area of expertise and his vision of the future of Retail LP.
+We took the opportunity to sit down with Mike Keenan, TAL Global’s Managing Director for Retail Loss Prevention, for an in-depth interview about his area of expertise and his vision of the future of Retail LP with could be seen through retail analytics so they are aware of what problems needs to be addressed.

 Q: Why is Retail LP important to any retail environment?